liondy/michael-friska.com/content/portfolio/bebras-app.md

 hero: Michael
 thumbnail: images/portfolio/bebras.png
 detail: images/portfolio/bebras.jpg
-service: Development, Android
+service: Learning Game, React Native Android
 client: KDH, Bebras Indonesia
-shortDescription: This is a project developed by Michael.
+shortDescription: This was a project developed by Michael.
 It's an Android App for students to learn computation thinking.
 Each students will be given 1 Bebras icon.
 This bebras can be customized with accessories.
 These accessories can be bought with diamonds.
 Diamonds are obtained from answering questions.
 There's lot of questions to be solved from Bebras Indonesia.
 The questions are grouped per year.
 Each year has its own difficulties.
 If students successfully completed 1 set of questions, the app will give them diamonds.
 These diamonds can be used to buy accessories for Bebras.
 challenge:
   During this development, Michael encounter many challenges such as user can manually customize the Bebras by selecting which accessories do they want to use.
 The bebras that has been customized by the user, has to look exactly the same in the home page.
 solution: